 Three ways of looking at the Trust Triangle

 Teams with high trust perform better than teams with low trust.
 When people trust their leaders, stress is lower and engagement is higher.
 Three different articles talk about the three elements of trust from different perspectives.
-Two come from the Harvard Business Review over the last two years, and the third is a classic from the journal of Investigative Medicine from 2012.
+Two come from the Harvard Business Review over the last two years, and the third is a classic on team science from the journal of Investigative Medicine from 2012.

 You can demonstrate your logic with consistent good judgement and expertise and by being transparent about what underlies your decisions.